-industrialized Conversely, nations have more
+Conversely, industrialized nations have more sophisticated market economies, producing foodstuffs for universal consumption.

-universal consumption.
 Likewise, all cultures value history and tradition, although they represent these concepts through a variety of unique forms of symbolism.
 While the dominant world religions share the belief in one God, their worship practices vary with their traditional historical development.
 Similarly, in many kin-based cultures where familial bonds are foundational to social identity, it is customary for family or friends to serve as godparents, while for other societies this practice is nearly non-existent.